atmoswing/atmoswing-user-manual/docs/app-optimizer/genetic-algorithms.rst

 4. Nonuniform mutation (pmut=0.1, Gmr=100, w=0.1): ``--ga-ope-mut=4`` ``--ga-mut-non-uni-p=0.1`` ``--ga-mut-non-uni-gens=100`` ``--ga-mut-non-uni-min-r=0.1``
 5. Nonuniform mutation (pmut=0.2, Gmr=100, w=0.1): ``--ga-ope-mut=4`` ``--ga-mut-non-uni-p=0.2`` ``--ga-mut-non-uni-gens=100`` ``--ga-mut-non-uni-min-r=0.1``

-Any of these options can be overridden by specifying it along with ga-config.
+Any of these options can be overridden by specifying it along with ``--ga-config``.

 All options